Dibyaraaz/IOT-mini-project/README.md

-# IOT-mini-project
+# IOT-Final-project
 Automatic Pallet Transport Request System
-# IoT Mini-Project – Automatic Pallet Transport Request by Forklifts
+# IoT Project – Automatic Pallet Transport Request by Forklifts

 This project is an IoT-based system designed to automate pallet transport requests from machines to forklifts using MQTT and Node-RED.
 It simulates a smart warehouse environment with machine clients and a forklift dashboard.